Mohamed Berte

-Mohamed Berte (born 25 March 2002) is a Belgian professional football player who plays as a forward for Belgian Pro League club Dender.
+Mohamed Berte (born 25 March 2002) is a Belgian professional footballer who plays as a forward for Ekstraklasa club Cracovia.

 Career

 Berte is a product of the youth academies of the Belgian clubs Léopold FC, White Star Woluwe and Oostende.
-On 31 August 2021 he signed his first professional contract with Oostende until 2023.
+On 31 August 2021, he signed his first professional contract with Oostende until 2023.
 Later that same day, he was loaned out to the Dutch club FC Den Bosch in the Eerste Divisie for the 2021–22 season.
 Returning to Oostende the following season in the Challenger Pro League, on 22 August 2023 he extended his contract with the club until 2026.
 On 14 June 2024, he transferred to Dender in the Belgian Pro League on a contract until 2027.

+On 19 August 2026, Berte moved to Polish top division club Cracovia on a three-year deal, with an extension option.

 Personal life

 Born in Belgium, Berte is of Ivorian descent.